Directorate and Operations Group

 Director – Professor David Baxter

-Professor David Baxter TD is the Director of Centre for Health, Activity and Rehabilitation Centre at the University of Otago, New Zealand; he is also a Visiting Professor at the University of Ulster (UK), where he completed his undergraduate and doctoral training.
-David previously led the University of Otago’s multidisciplinary Research Theme on Rehabilitation and Disability (2007–2011), and is currently Director for the New Zealand National Science Challenge research consortium for Ageing Well.
+Professor David Baxter TD completed his undergraduate and doctoral training in Ulster University (UK).
+David previously led the University of Otago’s School of Physiotherapy as Dean (2010-2015), and was Director of the multidisciplinary Research Theme on Rehabilitation and Disability (2007–2011), and is currently Director for the New Zealand National Science Challenge for Ageing Well.
 David’s research expertise is in the fields of rehabilitation, low back pain, complementary and alternative medicine, as well as in laser medicine.
 His current projects include physical activity interventions (principally walking interventions) for health, photobiomodulation of delayed wound healing, and clinical effectiveness of acupuncture (including laser devices) as an alternative to needles in treatment of pain.
-Professor Baxter has authored or co-authored over 200 peer-reviewed research papers in high-impact peer-reviewed journals, and contributed to various textbooks including DeLisa’s Physical Medicine and Rehabilitation (5th edition).
+Professor Baxter has authored or co-authored over 250 peer-reviewed research papers in high-impact peer-reviewed journals, and contributed to various textbooks including DeLisa’s Physical Medicine and Rehabilitation (5th edition).
 He is the Editor in Chief of Physical Therapy Reviews, and a member of the Editorial Boards of a number of other international peer-reviewed journals.
 He has presented multiple platform or poster presentations and educational workshops at national and international meetings.
 David has been recognised as a Fellow of the Royal Academy of Medicine in Ireland, the International Academy of Lasers in Medicine and Surgery, and the American Society for Lasers in Medicine and Surgery.

 Deputy Director – Associate Professor Debra Waters